 Students are strongly advised to consult with an advisor or counselor early in their first semester at CMC and every semester thereafter.
-They will help to ensure that you remain on track for graduation and transfer.
-Transfer eligibility may vary between institutions, your counselor will advise you of important requirements and keep you apprised of any changes.
+Counselors will help to ensure that students remain on track for graduation and transfer.
+Transfer eligibility may vary between institutions.
+Counselors will advise students of important requirements and keep students apprised of any changes.